Category Archives: Gary Chapman

 heart-300x235

-So, in reading “The 5 Love Languages” by Gary Chapman, he describes in great detail how the word love can be very confusing.
-We love activities, objects, animals, nature and people.
+So, in reading “The 5 Love Languages” by Gary Chapman, he describes in great detail how the concept of love can be very confusing.
+We love activities, objects, animals, nature, and people.
 We even fall in love with love.
-He points out that we use love to explain behavior. “‘I did it because I love her’ says a man who is involved in an adulterous relationship.
+He points out that we use love to explain behavior. “‘I did it because I love her,’ says a man who is involved in an adulterous relationship.
 God calls it sin, but he calls it love.
 The wife of an alcoholic picks up the pieces after her husband’s latest episode.
 The psychologist calls it co-dependency, but she calls it love.
 The parent indulges all the child’s wishes.
 The family therapist calls it irresponsible parenthood, but the parent calls it love.”

-Just some rambling thoughts today, as I reflect over Gary Chapman’s point of view about the language of love.
+Just some rambling thoughts today, as I reflect on Gary Chapman’s point of view about the language of love.

 What are your thoughts?